rev-net/memo/pitch.md

 They struggle to enforce revenue-generation to pay for innovation, maintenance, and growth due to three core dilemmas:
 - **Monetization Dilemma:** Establishing and justifying debt obligations, growth expenditures, and profit margins on revenue is difficult as an open business scales.
-- **Moat Dilemma:** The strategies of open businesses can be copied, without also inheriting the baggage of the original.
-Meaning cheaper alternatives can emerge easily, devaluing the various costs borne by the work's creation.
+- **Moat Dilemma:** The strategies of open businesses can be copied without inheriting the baggage of the original, meaning cheaper alternatives can emerge easily, devaluing the various costs borne by the work's creation.
 - **Dependency Dilemma:** Many profitable businesses rely deeply on open source components, yet don't have clarity on how to foster a productive financial relationship with their communities, or motivation to do so unless developed in-house.

-This makes realizing open ideals, especially for open source initiatives, reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investable and rewarding category of internet business.
+This makes realizing open ideals, especially for open source initiatives, reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investible and rewarding category of internet business.

 Blockchain agreements are the correct building block, but currently attempted solutions are incomplete with unsustainable tradeoffs:
 - **Liquidity farming:** Tokenized models marketed as open and yield providing, but with implicit or explicit backdoors for insiders to dump on retail once they've filled their bags.
 - **Governance DAOs:** Tokenized voting systems that decide how raised funds and revenues should be spent, creating power struggles that get in the way of effective capital allocation.
 - **Revenue sharing:** Tokenized guarantees that sales will be split between certain entities, but with no follow-on incentive for propagating network growth after fees have been extracted.
+- **NFT collecting:** Rare tokenized artifacts whose value will speculatively increase as the issuing entity becomes popularized, but with no measurable time horizon or reinvestible cash flows to ground the wishful thinking.
-- **Donationism:** No tokenized monetization strategy, just naive builders with an expectation that value creation, if done openly, will be retroactively supported by altruists who benefited financially from the outcomes, or by grant giving money trees that are fair, abundant, and worth the energy to continuously impress.
+- **Donationism:** No tokenized monetization strategy, just builders with an expectation that their value creation, if done openly, will be retroactively supported by altruists who benefited financially from the outcomes, or by grant-giving money trees that are perceived to be fair, abundant, and worth the energy to continuously go out of their way to impress.

 We need a growth-oriented solution that is sustainable, reliable, and massively scalable to help every value-creating business with an online growth presence – local and global – realize their potential in the upcoming tokenized economy.